karthikeyansri/alien_visits/README.md

 ## Background

 WAKE UP SHEEPLE!
-The extra-terrestrial menace has come to Earth and people at `ALIENS-R-REAL` (here by will be referenced ads `THEY`) have collected all of the eye-witness reports 'THEY' could to prove it!
+The extra-terrestrial menace has come to Earth and people at `ALIENS-R-REAL` (here by will be referenced as `THEY`) have collected all of the eye-witness reports 'THEY' could to prove it!
 All 'THEY' need to do now is put this information online for the world to see and then the matter will finally be put to rest.

 There is just one tiny problem though...
 'THEIR' collection is too large to search through manually.
 Even 'THEIR' most dedicated followers are complaining that they are having trouble locating specific reports in this mess.